My Emirates Business Class 777-300er Review

 The Emirates 777 Business Class chauffeur is a fabulous way to kick off any flight and really does have a cost benefit.
 I’d have likely spent £50 in taxis either side of the flight.
 There’s an argument to say this would be more if I was prepared to pay for a premium car (which I’m not).

 The quality of service is generally outstanding; I think I was just unlucky with this particular flight.
 The Emirates Business Class lounge in Dubai is meant to be great, I’m hoping to review this shortly, and for a third-party lounge the La Valette Club Lounge hit the spot.

 When booking I’d also recommend that you have a look at the Emirates Business Class seating plan using Seat Guru and possibly avoid the front row due to the height of the screen and problems with glare on a day flight!

 We’ve seen how you can significantly reduce the Emirates Business Class cost using air miles and this is definitely something I’d recommend for most people.
-By signing up to the (free for the first year) American Express Gold Card (reviewed here) you can earn a sign-up bonus of 20,000 points (22,000 if you use this link).
+By signing up to the (free for the first year) American Express Gold Card (reviewed here) you can earn a sign-up bonus of 10,000 points (12,000 if you use this link).
 If you’re able to spend a further £8,000 on the card you’d earn 8,000 points.
 This significantly reduced the cost of a one-way ticket from £750 to £150!
 Worth bearing in mind if you’re considering flying Emirates Business class 777-300er.

 As always, we hope you’ve enjoyed this Emirates Business Class review 777-300er.
 Please do share our post with anyone who you think may find it interesting!